zerobase/fb_hide_like_notifs/README.md

 [Chrome Web Store - Hide 'Like' Notifications](https://chrome.google.com/webstore/detail/hide-likes-on-facebook-no/kbfakkkdllpodegeoggpfcmjabodhpca)

 Are you bothered by "someone likes your post" notifications on Facebook?

-Hide Likes on Facebook Notifications is for you!
+Hide 'Like' Notifications is for you!
 You won't miss more important notifications such as "someone commented on your status".

-If you still find any annoying notifications, it's helpful that you give me feedback to improve this extension.
+If you still find any annoying notifications, give me a feedback.

 ## Privacy